 Intent:

 Throughout the year, the school will engage in art and design and technology weeks.
-During these weeks, students will delve into the six art topics and six DT topics.
+During these weeks, students will delve into the six art topics.
 This approach aims to provide children with an immersive experience, allowing them extended time to focus on their creative endeavours.

 Teachers assess students by identifying those who excel and those requiring additional support, recording observations accordingly.